-Review question: Do people who wake up with stroke benefit from treatments to reopen blood vessels (recanalisation therapies)?
+Do people who wake up with new acute stroke symptoms benefit from treatments to reopen the blocked blood vessels (recanalisation therapies)?

-Background: Most strokes are caused by a blockage of a blood vessel in the brain by a blood clot (ischaemic stroke), which are a leading cause of death and disability.
-Treatments to reopen blood vessels (such as clot-dissolving drugs or devices to remove blood clots) may improve recovery after ischaemic stroke if blood flow is rapidly restored.
+Most strokes are caused by a blockage of a blood vessel in the brain by a blood clot (ischaemic stroke).
+This is a leading cause of death and disability worldwide.
+Treatments to reopen blood vessels such as clot-dissolving drugs (thrombolysis) or mechanical devices to remove blood clots (thrombectomy) may improve recovery after ischaemic stroke if blood flow is rapidly restored.

 About one in five strokes occur during sleep (wake-up stroke).
-People with wake-up stroke have traditionally been considered ineligible for recanalisation therapies because the time of stroke onset is unknown.
-However, some studies suggest that these people may benefit from recanalisation therapies.
+People with wake-up stroke have traditionally been considered to be ineligible for recanalisation therapies because the time of stroke onset is unknown.
+However, recent studies of selected patients suggest benefit from recanalisation therapies.

-Search date: We searched for randomised controlled trials (a type of experiment in which people are randomly allocated to one or more treatment groups) up until 9 January 2018.
+We searched for randomised controlled trials (a type of study in which people are randomly allocated to one of two or more treatment groups) until 24 May 2021.

 About one in five strokes occur during sleep (wake-up stroke).
-People with wake-up strokes have traditionally been considered ineligible for thrombolytic treatment because the time of stroke onset is unknown.
-However, some studies suggest that these people may benefit from recanalisation therapies.
+People with wake-up strokes have previously been considered to be ineligible for thrombolytic treatment because the time of stroke onset is unknown.
+However, recent studies suggest benefit from recanalisation therapies in selected patients.

-To assess the effects of intravenous thrombolysis and other recanalisation therapies versus control in people with acute ischaemic stroke presenting on awakening.
+To assess the effects of intravenous thrombolysis and endovascular thrombectomy versus control in people with acute ischaemic stroke presenting on awakening from sleep.

-We searched the Cochrane Stroke Group Trials Register (last search: 9 January 2018).
-In addition, we searched the following electronic databases in December 2017: Cochrane Central Register of Controlled Trials (CENTRAL; 2017, Issue 11) in the Cochrane Library, MEDLINE, Embase, US National Institutes of Health Ongoing Trials Register ClinicalTrials.gov, World Health Organization International Clinical Trials Registry Platform (WHO ICTRP), the ISRCTN registry, and Stroke Trials Registry (last search 7 December 2017, as the site is currently inactive).
-We also screened references lists of relevant trials, contacted trialists, undertook forward tracking of relevant references, and contacted manufacturers of relevant devices and equipment.
+We searched the Cochrane Stroke Group Trials Register (last search 24 of May 2021).
+In addition, we searched the following electronic databases in May 2021: Cochrane Central Register of Controlled Trials (CENTRAL; 2021, Issue 4 of 12, April 2021) in the Cochrane Library, MEDLINE, Embase, ClinicalTrials.gov, and the World Health Organization International Clinical Trials Registry Platform.
+We searched the Stroke Trials Registry (last search 7 December 2017, as the site is currently inactive).
+We also screened references lists of relevant trials, contacted trialists, and undertook forward tracking of relevant references.

-Randomised controlled trials of intravenous thrombolytic drugs or intra-arterial therapies in people with acute ischaemic stroke presenting upon awakening.
+Randomised controlled trials (RCTs) of intravenous thrombolytic drugs or endovascular thrombectomy treatments in people with acute ischaemic stroke presenting upon awakening.

-Two review authors applied the inclusion criteria, extracted data, and assessed trial quality and risk of bias and the certainty of the evidence using the GRADE approach.
+Two review authors applied the inclusion criteria, extracted data, and assessed risk of bias and the certainty of the evidence using the GRADE approach.
 We obtained both published and unpublished data for participants with wake-up strokes.
 We excluded participants with strokes of unknown onset if the symptoms did not begin upon awakening.